Careers and Internships

 The Academic Side of the Internship

-In order to receive academic credit for an internship, you must first contact the department’s internship supervisor, Dr. Steve Hoffman (JRC 403).
+In order to receive academic credit for an internship, you must first contact the department’s internship supervisor, Dr. Angela High-Pippert (JRC 405).
 You will then register for POLS 497 or POLS 498; this will allow you to use the credit to satisfy the elective course requirement of the major.

 A good internship requires that you know beforehand what will be expected of you and what you can expect of the organization.
 It also requires you to reflect on what you are doing.
 In order to make sure all of this happens, you will asked to complete the following: